Chuba Hubbard Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- In his single career matchups, Hubbard had nine rushing yards versus the Buccaneers, 35.5 fewer than his over/under in Sunday's game.
+- Hubbard's nine rushing yards in his only career matchup against the Buccaneers are 34.5 fewer yards than his over/under in Sunday's game.

-- Hubbard did not have a touchdown run in that outing against the Buccaneers.
+- Hubbard did not have a touchdown run in that contest against the Buccaneers.

-- The Buccaneers give up 91.4 yards per game on the ground, the NFL's third-ranked rush defense.
+- The Buccaneers have the NFL's third-ranked defense against the run, giving up 91.4 yards per game.

-- This year the Buccaneers are ranked fifth in the league in rushing touchdowns conceded (11).
+- Hubbard and the Panthers will face off against the NFL's fifth-ranked defense in terms of rushing touchdowns allowed (11).

 Recent Performances

-- Last week against the Saints, Hubbard ran for 55 yards on 17 carries while scoring one touchdown.
+- Last week against the Saints, Hubbard picked up 55 yards on 17 carries while scoring one touchdown.

-- Over his last three games, Hubbard has rushed for 104 yards on 31 carries (34.7 ypg), with one touchdown.
+- In his last three games, Hubbard has run for 104 yards on 31 carries (34.7 ypg), with one rushing touchdown.

 Hubbard's Carolina Teammates